Wake Forest Dance Festival

 9:30 am - Technical Rehearsal

-The public is invited to observe the Technical Rehearsal on Saturday, Oct.
-5, from 9:30 am-noon, a practice run through of the Festival Performance to be presented on stage in the early evening.
+The public is invited to observe the Technical Rehearsal from 9:30 am-noon, a practice run through of the Festival Performance to be presented on stage in the early evening.
 Following the rehearsal, join us for a Q&A to gain a deeper understanding of the dance works.

 1-4 pm - Tour in Motion

 A Tour in Motion is a guided walking tour, beginning at the top of each hour, with 4 locations presenting short site specific dance works, showcasing various dance styles in intimate outdoor settings throughout Joyner Park.
 This immersive experience will showcase works by Lindsay Winthrop (NC), Rebecca McCormac (NY), Zoe Walders (NY), and Claire Fisher (OH).

 5-6:30 pm - Festival Performance